Newtown, Bucks County, Pennsylvania

 Newtown is a borough in Bucks County, Pennsylvania, United States.
 The population was 2,268 at the 2020 census.
-It is located just west of the Trenton, New Jersey metropolitan area, and is part of the larger Philadelphia metropolitan area.
+It is located just west of the Trenton, New Jersey metropolitan area, and is part of the greater Philadelphia metropolitan area.
 It is entirely surrounded by Newtown Township, from which it separated in 1838.
 State Street is the main commercial thoroughfare with wide sidewalks, shops, taverns, and restaurants.

 History

 17th century

 Newtown was founded by William Penn in 1684.
 Newtown was one of several towns that William Penn organized around Philadelphia to provide country homes for city residents and to support farming communities.

 18th century

 It was the county seat of Bucks County, Pennsylvania, from 1726 until 1813, when it was replaced by a more central Doylestown.
 After his December 26, 1776, morning march to Trenton, and before the Battle of Princeton, Continental Army commander-in-chief George Washington made his headquarters in Newtown.